-Adding stress at this point will only cause more muscle stiffness and pain the next day, so a measured dose of time and an understanding of the impact is essential.
-Not only is three minutes significantly faster it’s also completely painless.
-In that three minutes, you also ensure complete coverage.
+Adding stress at this point may cause more muscle stiffness and pain the next day, so a measured dose of time and an understanding of the impact is essential.
+Not only is three minutes significantly faster it’s also can be painless.
+In that three minutes, you can also ensure complete coverage.

-An ice bath trumps an icepack because it covers a larger area, effecting and relieving a bigger network of muscles.
-Therefore Whole Body Cryotherapy is even more effective, able to safely expose the entire body for the correct measure of time.
+An ice bath trumps an icepack because it covers a larger area, which can effect and relieve a bigger network of muscles.
+Therefore Whole Body Cryotherapy can be even more effective and able to expose the entire body for the correct measure of time.

 3. Cryotherapy is Safe

-Safety with Whole Body Cryotherapy is complete.
-A trained Cryo therapist is present the whole time, monitoring oxygen, temperature, and the responses within your body.
+With Whole Body Cryotherapy, a trained Cryo therapist is present the whole time, monitoring oxygen, temperature, and the responses within your body.

 Gloves and slippers are provided to protect exposure to fingers and toes.
 You also get to keep your dignity with a robe, shorts, crop tops or singlets as desired.

-If it’s time you looked after your body safely, in a controlled environment, book your first Cryo whole body cryotherapy sessions online today at www.cryo.com.au.
+If it’s time you looked after your body, in a controlled environment, book your first Cryo whole body cryotherapy sessions online today at www.cryo.com.au.